-Magnesium chloride oil is just one of the ways you can supplement your daily magnesium intake.
+The solution is just one of the ways you can supplement your daily magnesium intake.
 Yet, it has been proven in various studies that topical application such as with magnesium oil is the most effective way to absorb magnesium.
-Magnesium oil benefits our mind and body by absorbing the nutrients directly through our epidermis.
+This form of transdermal magnesium benefits our mind and body by absorbing the nutrients directly through our epidermis.

-You will find that making your own magnesium oil is simple and it can then be incorporated into other homemade magnesium products, such as balms or deodorant.
+You will find that making your own magnesium oil is simple.
+It makes incorporating the mineral into other homemade magnesium products, such as balms or deodorant easy.

 Magnesium Oil Benefits

-Our bodies depend on magnesium and the right balances can do wonders for our health.
+Our bodies depend on sufficient magnesium levels and the right balance can do wonders for our health.
 Magnesium chloride oil can help your nerve and muscle functions, support a healthy pregnancy, and aid in maintaining blood pressure and blood sugar levels.
 Their are also significant beauty benefits of magnesium oil.

 Magnesium for Sleep

 Yes, magnesium spray can help you get a better night's sleep.
 To get restful sleep, your body and brain need to relax, which has a lot to do with the chemicals in your brain.
 Magnesium helps regulate melatonin and other neurotransmitters, which is directly linked to a person's sleep-wake cycle.
 Additionally, magnesium binds itself to GABA receptors which help calm down nerve activity.

 The combination of these processes helps calm the mind and body into a restful state.
 This can be especially helpful for those suffering from restless leg syndrome.
 Transdermal application of magnesium spray prior to bedtime, certainly aids in getting a good night's rest!